wandevs/wandevs.org/docs/difference-between-wanchain-and-ethereum.md

 * Wanchain supports cross-chain transactions
 * Wanchain supports privacy transactions

-These features, and the need to make Wanchain distinct from Ethereum, required a couple changes in the core stucture that developers need to take into consideration: the addition of a `Txtype` field in the transaction object, and a change to the account address checksum.
+These features, and the need to make Wanchain distinct from Ethereum, required a couple changes in the core stucture that developers need to take into consideration.

 ### New Txtype field in Transaction